ndahn/HkbEditor/doc/guide.md

 ![](media/guide_attributes-1.png)

 In HkbEditor, pointers are used for creating the graph representation, and each node displays at least its ID and type.
-Most nodes also have a "name" attribute, which will also be shown.
+Most nodes also have a "name" attribute, which will be shown as well.

 > Note that in Havok terms, only these named nodes are proper behavior nodes, but there are very few cases where this matters.